Folkestone Groomers Directory

 Labradors are among the heaviest shedding dog breeds, thanks to their dense double coat designed for harsh working conditions.
 But here's the encouraging news: with the right approach, you can dramatically reduce the amount of hair ending up on your furniture, clothes, and carpets.

 The secret isn't trying to stop shedding completely (that's impossible and unhealthy), but managing it effectively.
-Professional groomers report up to 90% reduction in loose hair when owners follow proper de-shedding protocols.
+Regular grooming with proper de-shedding tools can significantly reduce loose hair in your home when you follow consistent protocols combining weekly home brushing with professional treatments.

 Whether you're dealing with your first Lab or you're a seasoned owner looking to improve your routine, this comprehensive guide will transform your approach to managing that magnificent but challenging Labrador coat.
 For professional help with your Lab's grooming needs, consider working with experienced dog groomers in Kent who understand double-coated breeds.